Loading Data into DataWarrior

 DataWarrior Template Files

 A DataWarrior Template file contains the complete configuration of views and filters, as they have been, when the Template file was saved.
 If you want to store the current state of views and filters of an open DataWarrior window in order to possibly restore it later with the same or another dataset, you may save a Template file.
-To re-apply a formerly stored template to an open DataWarrior window, choose Open Special -> Apply Template... from the File menu.
+To re-apply a formerly stored template to an open DataWarrior window, choose from the menu.
 You may then select either a .dwat or a .dwar file.
 In both cases the template will be read from the file and all views and filters will be replaced by new ones as defined in the file.

 DataWarrior Macro Files